4M01/blog1/content/post/api/What-Is-An-API.md

 ## API: Context about Programming <a name="APIcontext"></a>

-All the applications created to do information exchange because they are created with the one of the intent mentioned earlier.
+All the applications created suppose to do information exchange because they are created with the at least one of the intent mentioned earlier.

 In a way, it is required to have at least one kind of interface available so information exchange happens.
-We went through the two kind of interfaces in previous section.
-Let's discuss about API.  **APIs are developed so they will get consumed in some of the program(s) as per the need.
+We went through the two kind of interfaces in previous section - GUI & CLI

+Let's discuss about API now.  **APIs are developed so they will get consumed in some other program(s) as per the need.
 APIs, almost all the time, are never meant for end user interaction.**

 From [MDN](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction)